spencertipping/tau/doc/sigma-multiplex.md

 1. `( ... &s`: each Γ connects to a server
 2. `( ... |x`: the final Γ operator right-caps the ξ

 `)` by itself creates a τ server; each inbound connection is mixed into the right-hand side, which receives all clients in a tagged union.
-(Inbound connections can send a single `k α` pair to define their tag; this won't be forwarded to the output, but will register state with `)`.)
+(Inbound connections can send a single `k α` pair to define their tag; this will forward _α_ to the output channel, which typically has no effect.)

-Because `)` is a server and servers return client-connectors, `(...)` is equivalent to `:)foo ...` followed by `(... &foo`.
+Because `)` is a server and servers return client-connectors, `(...)` is equivalent to `:)foo ...` followed by `(... &foo` (except that `foo` will be visible in one case but not the other).

 ## Asymmetric cross-multiplexing
-The use case here is _mixing:_ for example, we have inputs of the form `(user, document, edit)` and we want to multiplex on documents and publish updates to users.
+The use case here is _mixing:_ for example, we have inputs of the form `user document edit` and we want to multiplex on documents and publish updates to users.
 Let's define a complete system around this problem.

 First, we have multiple full-duplex user connections, each terminating in an edit-state manager before being mixed to documents.

 ```
-(users) ↔ (edit_state)  # ↔ (user, document, edit)
+(users) ↔ (edit_state)  # ↔ user document edit
 ```

 At this point we need to route edits by document, broadcasting to each involved user.
-Because we're mapping `(user, _)` to `(_, document),` we mix with a connection matrix that implements row/column blocking broadcast/union.
+Because we're mapping `user _` to `_ document`, we mix with a connection matrix that implements row/column blocking broadcast/union.
 This is represented by `'`, which transposes a multiplexing key.

 ```
 (user (edit_state)) ' (document_state) edit_db